Python Script

 Execution

-Executing a Python script is simple from torero by utilizing the run python-script command.
+Executing a Python script is simple from torero by utilizing the run service python-script command.

 Consider the contents of our main.py Python script shown below